Common Names: White wood aster

 Sub-category: Aster family

 This is probably Connecticut's most common aster of shady places.
 Typically growing to heights between 30 to 90 cm, though some specimens may be up to 1.2 m tall.
-The species is distinguished by its flower heads that have yellow centers and white rays that are arranged in flat-topped corymbiform arrays, emerging in the late summer through fall.
+The species is distinguished by its flower heads that have yellow (sometimes purple) centers and white rays that are arranged in flat-topped corymbiform arrays, emerging in the late summer through fall.
 Other distinguishing characteristics include its serpentine stems and sharply serrated narrow heart-shaped leaves.

 It occurs in the eastern United States, primarily in the Appalachian mountains.
 It often grows as a volunteer in gardens; a favorite location is the base of hedges.

 Secondary Flower Color: Yellow